gechanted/Water-sort-puzzle-solver/README.md

 $board = new Board([ //contains the tubes and solves the problem
     $tube1, $tube2, $tube3, $tube4, $tube5, $tube6, $tube7, $tube8, $tube9, $tube10, $tube11, $tube12, $tube13
 ], $recorder);// is passed and filled by reference- I know that could be better

+//I also have a BoardFactory, which streamlines this process
+//see test2.php for further information

 var_dump($board->solve($recorder)); //calculates the solution - gives back bool(false) if it's not solvable